neondatabase/website/content/docs/reference/pgtiktoken.md

 The `pg_tiktoken` extension enables fast and efficient tokenization of data in your PostgreSQL database using OpenAI's [tiktoken](https://github.com/openai/tiktoken) library.

-This topic describes how to install the extension, use its functions for tokenization and token management, and how to use the extension with ChatGPT models.
+This topic provides guidance on installing the extension, utilizing its features for tokenization and token management, and integrating the extension with ChatGPT models.

 ## What is a token?